 Using essential oils for rosacea skin care can help control the redness and pimples of this skin condition.
-Useful essential oils include German chamomile, rosemary, and lavender.
+Most importantly, avoid any potentially skin-irritating oils.

 Skin with rosacea is already sensitive, and some sources recommend using essential oil in a one percent or less dilution (that is, 1 drop of essential oil in 99 drops of carrier oil or 6 drops essential oil in 2 tablespoons carrier oil).
 But you can experiment, testing what works best for you without causing irritation.

 Don't use alcohol or soap on skin affected by rosacea, and don't exfoliate.

 Caution: Skin test both essential oils and carrier oils on a small area before using them on a large area to make sure they don't trigger an adverse reaction.
 Use only genuine, authentic essential oils, as low-quality oils are more likely to cause a bad reaction or be ineffective.